octopus-db/documentation/_sources/collections.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The Indo-Pacific Pollen Database is a collection of **palaeoecological records containing pollen data** and related site and dating information from around Australia and the Indo-Pacific region.
 Spatial data includes sample locations (point) and uses the WGS84/Pseudo-Mercator (EPSG: 3857) projected coordinate reference system.
 Sample metadata is comprehensive and includes bibliographic, contextual, and sample preparation and measurement related information.
 The IPPD can also be found on the NEOTOMAdb (https://www.neotomadb.org) and is described in the accompanying publication by Herbert et al. (2024).

-| *A collection of palaeoecological records containing pollen data and related site and dating information from around Australia and the Indo-pacific region.*
 | **Publisher**
 | ARC Centre of Excellence for Australian Biodiversity and Heritage (CABAH), University of Wollongong
 | **Publication year / Version**